Tiinusen/SjoboMod/SjoboMod/Classes/README.md

 in the Postal 2 Editor folder I realize it does not support subfolders.

 ## Getting started
-An easy way to get started is by figurin out what parent class matches the cloest to what you want to do, then you make your own class and extend it.
+An easy way to get started is by figuring out what parent class matches the closest to what you want to do, then you make your own class and extend it.

 Modify the original logic by overriding functions or add your completely own.